 Just remember, this job is messy.
 Ideally, you need professionals to do it for you.
 They remove the dirt and prevent potentially hazardous contaminants from entering your home.

 Install A Carbon Monoxide Alarm

-Regularly sweeping your chimneys and ensuring that your flues are the right specification can help avoid CO problems.
-But you may still have an issue, even if everything is clean and installed according to building regulations specification.
+Regularly sweeping your chimneys and ensuring that your flues are the correct specification can help avoid CO problems.
+But you may still have an issue, even if everything is clean and installed according to building regulations specifications.

 And here's where a wood stove carbon monoxide detector can help.
 These devices produce an audible warning if high levels of CO rise significantly over background concentrations, immediately informing you that your wood-burner is emitting poisonous gas.